reecetech/pactman/README.md

     return response.json()
 ```

-Then `Consumer`'s contract test is just a regular unit test, but *using pactman for mocking*,
+Then `Consumer`'s contract test is a regular unit test, but *using pactman for mocking*,
 and might look something like this:

 ```python